raivivek/raivivek.github.io/blog/creating-graphical-overview-with-d3.rst

         ..
       </div>

-2. Packed the whole code in form of a Jquery plugin_.
+2. Packed the whole code in the form of a Jquery plugin_.
 #.
 Connected the HSPs per hit by a thin line without which the
    interpretation of results was little non obvious.

-In the meantime, we were upgrading to **Bootstrap 3** which broke and re-broke my implementation a number of times.
+In the meantime, we were upgrading to **Bootstrap 3** which broke and re-broke my implementation everytime.
 Each time, when I'll sit to rewrite the it again, I would come up with a new and better understanding of my code.
 All this however, happened only after a lot of experimentation which I didn't talk about much in the post due to lack of time.
 Nevertheless, there were also a bunch of critical bug fixes and improvements in the backend code which can be followed here_.
 In the end, I feel that the newer and in development version is much more interactive, elegant and easy to use than the previous ones.
-Here is a quick snapshot of how the graphical overview appears for a BLAST hit.
+Here is a quick snapshot of the graphical overview for a sample BLAST hit.

 .. figure:: ../graph.png
     :align: center